awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-customerprofiles-objecttype.md

 # AWS::CustomerProfiles::ObjectType<a name="aws-resource-customerprofiles-objecttype"></a>

-The AWS::CustomerProfiles::ObjectType resource specifies an Amazon Connect Customer Profiles Object Type Mapping\.
+Specifies an Amazon Connect Customer Profiles Object Type Mapping\.

 ## Syntax<a name="aws-resource-customerprofiles-objecttype-syntax"></a>